Mission Of The School Of Christian Studies

 SCST Student Learning Outcomes

-The SCST offers baccalaureate majors designed to produce Intercultural Studies, Christian Leadership & Ministry, and Biblical/Theological Studies graduates who are able to demonstrate the following:
+The SCST offers baccalaureate majors designed to produce graduates in the areas of Intercultural Studies, Christian Leadership & Ministry, and Biblical & Theological Studies who are able to demonstrate the following:

 - Competence in Bible knowledge, including its textual, historical, cultural, and geographical contexts;